DrSkippy/Data-Science-45min-Intros/regex-101/README.md

     ](?:(?:\r\n)?[ \t])*)(?:\.(?:(?:\r\n)?[ \t])*(?:[^()<>@,;:\\".\[\] \000-\031]+
     ...

 This is basically a crime against humanity in terms of the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy).
 By continuously appending edge cases to this regex, it's now completely intractable.
 However, when used with care, tiny pieces of regex are incredibly powerful.
 Below is an introduction to some of the fundamental units of a regex.
 The beauty of the regex is that once you learn the building blocks, you can combine them in infinitely-extensible ways.
-Just don't build a single-regex, 100-line email address parser, please.
+Just don't build a single-expression, 100-line email address parser, please.

-### Background

-RE v.
-ERE (de facto standard) now

-### Context

-*lots* of overlap, but subtle differences between the various places you can match patterns with a regular expression:

-- shell commands (eg. GNU ``grep``, ``sed``)

-- vi(m)

-- Python

-We'll use the GNU ``grep`` for our examples.
-This is nice because it allows for multiple expressions.
-From the ``grep`` docs:

-    grep [OPTIONS] [-e PATTERN | -f FILE] [FILE...]
-    ...
-    -e PATTERN, --regexp=PATTERN
-                  Use PATTERN as the pattern.
-This can be used to specify multiple search patterns, or to protect a pattern beginning with a hyphen (-).  (-e is specified by
-                  POSIX.)
-    ...

-Following the [Zed Shaw](http://learncodethehardway.org/) philosophy of learning, you're advised to actually smash your fingers onto the appropriate keys to recreate the examples here.
-And though we'll cruise through this the first time, revisit it occasionally for retention.

 ### Vocabulary

-*literal* - a character used to match in a search e.g. the ``a`` in ``bat``, or the ``og`` in ``dog`` can both be considered literal strings
+*literal*: a character used to match in a search e.g. the ``a`` in ``bat``, or the ``og`` in ``dog`` can both be considered literal strings

-*metacharacters* - (includes *anchors* that deal with line position; and *modifiers* that modify the range, e.g ``*``, ``[``, ``]``, ``\]``
+*metacharacters*: *anchors* that deal with line position, and *modifiers* that deal with counting and specifying ranges, e.g ``*``, ``[``, ``]``.

-*target string* - string to be searched for the pattern
+*target string*: string to be searched by the pattern

-*escape sequence* - combination of escape metacharacter ``\`` and literal(s). each metacharacter desired to be treated as a literal gets escaped
+*escape sequence*: combination of escape metacharacter ``\`` and literal(s).
+Each metacharacter desired to be treated as a literal gets escaped

 ## Simple matching